binchik/SubscriptionPrompt/README.md

 # SubscriptionPrompt
-SubscriptionPrompt is a UIViewController with a carousel at the top and a number of options at the bottom.
+SubscriptionPrompt is a UIViewController with a carousel at the top and a number of rows at the bottom.
 Written in Swift, works for Objective-C as well.

 <img alt="SubscriptionPrompt screenshot" src="https://raw.githubusercontent.com/Binur/SubscriptionPrompt/master/assets/Simulator Screen Shot May 4, 2016, 12.29.13 PM.png" width="375">